MaxRees1/tower_game/README.md

 ```

 #### setGameScore
-hook for current score
+hook for current score:
-This function takes in one parameters, score, and sets currentScore to score.
+This function takes in one parameter, score, and sets currentScore to score.
 ```
 function(score) {
   // your logic